 - slurred speech

-- impaired memory and cognitive function
+- impaired memory and thinking

 - slow the progression of MS

-- minimize symptoms during exacerbations or flares
+- minimize symptoms during MS worsening or flare-ups

 - improve physical and mental function

 Treatment in the form of support groups or talk therapy can also provide much-needed emotional support.

 Anyone who receives a diagnosis of a relapsing form or progressive form of MS will